pauljeter/pauljeter-astro/src/content/blog/bem-for-maintainable-css.md

 ### 4. Enhanced Developer Confidence
 As Harry Roberts highlights, adopting a methodology like BEM increases developer confidence.
 Developers understand exactly what a piece of code affects, making them less fearful about modifying or removing styles.

-Philip Walton echoes this sentiment, emphasizing that strict adherence to BEM gives you confidence that CSS changes won’t create unexpected side-effects.
+Philip Walton echoes this sentiment, emphasizing that strict adherence to BEM gives you confidence that CSS changes won't create unexpected side-effects.

 ### 5. Low CSS Specificity
 By relying primarily on flat, single-class selectors, BEM helps maintain low specificity, reducing the likelihood of CSS conflicts.